-Most fascinating is the fact that communication came last, and what was previously seen as relatively unimportant in business – creativity – tops the list.
+Most fascinating is that communication came last, and what was previously seen as relatively unimportant in business – creativity – tops the list.

 boosting your soft skills

 Just as important is the framework in which people find themselves in an organisation.
-If people are allowed to be creative and are told that it’s okay to take risks and make mistakes, and if innovation is properly recognised and rewarded, then staff members are far more likely to utilise their soft skills.
+If people are allowed to be creative and told that it's okay to take risks and make mistakes, and if innovation is appropriately recognised and rewarded, staff members are far more likely to utilise their soft skills.